-Personal property, other than surplus stock, that is valued at less than one-thousand dollars may be disposed of upon such notice and terms considered reasonable by the Mayor with approval of the Council.
-The Mayor shall take into consideration the value of the article, the reasons for disposal, and the general preference for competitive bid.
-The Mayor shall report disposals to the Council.
+Personal property, other than surplus stock that is valued at less than onethousand dollars may be disposed of upon such notice and terms considered reasonable by the City Administrator with approval of the council.
+The city Administrator shall take into consideration the vale of the article, the reasons for disposal, and the general preference for competitive bid.
+The city Administrator shall report disposals to the Council.

-Personal property valued at more than one-thousand dollars, but less than twenty-five thousand dollars, shall be disposed of in the manner provided for land valued under twenty-five thousand dollars as provided in Chapter 25 of this code.
+Personal property valued at more than one-thousand dollars, but less than twentyfive thousand dollars, shall be disposed of in the manner provided for land valued under twenty-five thousand dollars as provided in Chapter 25 of this code.